zhuoyan-xu/test-adallava/README.md

     - [ ] AdaLLaVA-prumerge-plus-L: 7b
 - [ ] The code for model training
 - [ ] The code for model inference
-- [ ] The code for evaluation wirh FLOPs reporting
+- [ ] The code for evaluation with FLOPs reporting
 - [ ] (Optional) Make the Table-LLaVA checkpoints compatible with the Transformers package (loadable via LlavaForConditionalGeneration.from_pretrained(''))

 ## Release